July 4 (film): Plot

-The story begins in a jail, where Ramachandran, a very agile policeman, takes charge as the Jail superintendent.
+The story begins in a jail, where Ramachandran, a very agile policeman, takes charge as the jail superintendent.
 He is given a brief about the jail and the prisoners by Narayanan Potti, who is the jailer.
 One day Ramachandran comes face to face with Gokuldas, one of the prisoners who is to be released soon, on July 4.
 It is then revealed that the very reason Ramachandran had taken charge of the jail is to meet Das, with whom he has some old scores to settle.
 Das reveals his past to Potti.

 During his childhood, Das had no one but his mother to call his own; he lived in a street and worked in a cycle shop.
 When he is picked up by the police along with other boys from the street for a crime he has not committed, things go berserk in his life.
 His mother comes to get him released but is raped and killed by the police officer in charge of the station.
-When Das comes out, he and friends take revenge on the police officer by strangling him and hitting him witha rock.
+When Das comes out, he and friends take revenge on the police officer by strangling him and hitting him with a rock.
 They then flee to Mumbai, where they become criminals, constantly clashing with the cops.
 Things get too hot for them when a daring police officer Mohammed Usman takes charge, and they break up, with Das taking refuge in a colony at the house of Gopalan, who a kindhearted taxi driver.
 He gets close with Gopalan and his family, but soon the cops reach there, too.
 In the tussle that follows, Gopalan is killed.
 Das, who escapes from the cops, is filled with remorse.
 Later, he takes Gopalan's family and leaves Mumbai, deciding to lead a good life.
 He works as a taxi driver at the Coimbatore airport.
 One day he meets a young girl, Sreepriya, at the airport.
 She later travels in his car.
 When she urges him to speed, offering him more money, he obliges, only to hit an auto rickshaw carrying schoolchildren.
 Priya catches another taxi and continues on her way to meet her mother Vijayalakshmi was hospitalised after falling from the staircase.
 Das later turns up at Priya's house asking for compensation.
 Viswanathan, her father, offers him a job as a driver, and things take a new turn.